How to Fix USB Device Not Recognized Error in Windows

 Update Windows USB Drivers

-4. Navigate to the “Driver” tab then hit the “Update Driver” button to update the software.
-You will be presented with two alternatives to either source for the update locally from within your computer or automatically from the internet.
+4. Navigate to the “Driver” tab, then hit the “Update Driver” button to update the software.
+You will be presented with two alternatives: either source the update locally from your computer or automatically download it from the internet.
 Choose the latter.

-If that doesn’t work, then you can carry out the download directly via the manufacturer’s website making sure to update your exact USB device model.
+If that doesn’t work, you can download the update directly from the manufacturer’s website, ensuring you use the exact USB device model.

 2. Uninstall hidden devices

-Some of the time, the error can also be caused by the tendency of the operating system to conceal unused devices only availing those in use thereby causing this conflict.
+Sometimes, the error can also be caused by the operating system’s tendency to conceal unused devices, only displaying those in use, thereby causing this conflict.

 In this case, you need to make public hidden devices by eliminating useless devices to free up space, and here’s how you can do just that:

-1. Navigate to the command prompt by searching up the word “cmd” in the start panel then highlighting the similarly named application file (cmd.exe).
-Right-click on it then select “Run as Administrator”
+1. Navigate to the command prompt by searching for the word “cmd” in the Start panel, then highlighting the similarly named application file (cmd.exe).
+Right-click on it, then select “Run as Administrator”

 3. set DEVMGR_SHOW_DETAILS=1